layerx-labs/taikai-open/README.md

 You can reach us, by creating issues on our Github Repository specific for it through https://github.com/taikai/taikai-open

 ### Alternative 2: Taikai Slack Workspace 🗣
 Pretty effective and cool!
-Just go to https://taikainetwork.slack.com and request to join.
+Just go to http://bit.ly/join-taikai-slack and signup.
 There you'll find a #support channel and other channels where you can interact with the TAIKAI team and community.

 ### Alternative 3: Send us an email 📧